KrishRVH/word-frequency-counter/README.md

 - **Predictable**: all allocations are overflow-checked; behavior on `WC_NOMEM` is defined and tested.
 - **Portable**: pure C99 core, with no dependencies beyond the standard C library.
 - **Configurable**: suitable both for desktop/server workloads and resource-constrained embedded systems.
-- **Defensive**: fails fast on unsupported platforms (non-ASCII, weird pointer alignments) via compile-time checks.
+- **Defensive**: fails fast on unsupported platforms (non-ASCII, weird character encodings) via compile-time checks.
 - **Inspectable**: build-time configuration is available at runtime via `wc_build_info()`.

 The core implementation resides in:

-- `library/wordcount.h` – public API
+- `wordcount.h` – public API
-- `library/wordcount.c` – implementation
+- `wordcount.c` – implementation

 On top of the library, the repository ships:

-- `library/wc_main.c` – a CLI tool using memory-mapped I/O
+- `wc_main.c` – a CLI tool using memory-mapped I/O for files and streaming for stdin
-- `library/wc_test.c` – a comprehensive test suite with optional OOM injection
+- `wc_test.c` – a comprehensive test suite with optional OOM injection
-- `wordcount.c`, `wordcount_hyperopt.c` – standalone benchmark/experiment implementations (C11; not part of the core library API)
+- `wordcount_hyperopt.c` – standalone benchmark/experiment implementation (C11; not part of the core library API)

 ---